Who we are:

 My name is Natasha Lambert BEM, also known as MissIsle (after my first boat) I am 28 and I am a multi award-winning disabled sailor and adventurer.

-I live in Cowes, on the Isle of Wight, with my Mum, Dad and sister.
+I live in Cowes, on the Isle of Wight, with my Dad and sister.
 Despite being born with Quadraplegic cerebral palsy, I am the sort of person who doesn't really recognise the word “can’t”.
 With the help of my family, I have been able to achieve feats which most people would have considered impossible; from sailing oceans to scaling mountains.

 I first fell in love with sailing when I was nine, during an activity holiday.
 The only problem was, there weren't any boats that I could control.
 That's where my amazing dad came in, creating a special system that allowed me to steer and control the boat using a straw held in my mouth with a helmet, with this I can 'sip' to starboard and 'puff' to port, there is then a switch I press with my tongue changing it's function allowing me to operate the winches.
 It changed everything.
 I'm always up for a challenge, and I guess that's why sailing, with all its unknowns and demands, just feels like home to me.